 - Declining enrollment has been a challenge for the District.
 Howard-Winneshiek Community School District is one of the many school districts in the state experiencing a decline in enrollment.
 Providing students with a 21st century learning experience, nationally recognized for being progressive and innovative, along with actively partnering with locally elected government officials, business and industry, the intent is that these actions will recruit and retain families to the region.
-It is important to note that the certified enrollment has been declining for the last nine years with the exception of 2018.
-Certified enrollment (line 7 of Certified Enrollment Form) for 2018 was up 10.84 students (.9%); whereas 2020 was down 8.3 students (.7%); 2019 was down 38 students (3.4%); 2017 was down 34 students (2.9%) compared to the District's enrollment decline of 3 students (0.3%) in 2016. - Utilizing Secure an Advanced Vision for Education (SAVE) and Property Plant and Equipment Levy (PPEL) funding, the District is continuously upgrading the physical plant to provide a quality learning experience for students.
+It is important to note that the certified enrollment has been declining for the last ten years with the exception of 2018 and 2021.
+Certified enrollment (line 7 of Certified Enrollment Form) for 2021 was up 30.52 students (2.7%) and 2018 was up 10.84 students (.9%); whereas 2020 was down 8.3 students (.7%); 2019 was down 38 students (3.4%); 2017 was down 34 students (2.9%) compared to the District's enrollment decline of 3 students (0.3%) in 2016. - Utilizing Secure an Advanced Vision for Education (SAVE) and Property Plant and Equipment Levy (PPEL) funding, the District is continuously upgrading the physical plant to provide a quality learning experience for students.
 It is recognized that the physical plant is a contributing factor for families choosing to have their students attend Howard-Winneshiek Community School District.
 Due to the bond referendum failure, facility projects will be prioritized based on the funds available at the time.